 - Don’t underestimate the importance of managers maintaining direct connections.
 The importance of maintaining open communication with each employee has never been more critical.

 If teams are large, making it impossible to check in with each employee every week, target making contact with a portion each week.
-And shift previously held in-person team meetings to virtual events using an online meeting tool like Microsoft Teams or Skype.
+And shift previously held in-person team meetings to virtual events using an online meeting tool like Microsoft Teams.